Avaraboy/JAVASCRIPT/README.md

 # JAVASCRIPT
 This is javascript repo

-git add .   <!-- this help to add all code at a time-->
+git add .   <!-- this help to add all code at a time befor commit we need to use add command-->

 git status    <!-- show modified files in working directory, staged for your next commit -->